To keep you and your growing baby healthy, it’s important to watch out for symptoms of not eating enough while pregnant.

 It’s worth keeping an eye on how long it takes you to get better, too.

-If your body takes ages to recover from a simple cold, it’s possible that your food intake might be the cause.
+If your body takes ages to recover from a simple cold, your food intake might be the cause.

 7. You feel cold all the time

-A healthy body with a strong metabolism is able to regulate its core temperature well.
+A healthy body with a strong metabolism can regulate its core temperature well.

 People who don’t eat enough food tend to feel colder more often.